wisch628/wisch628/README.md

 <!-- ![helloImageSmall](https://user-images.githubusercontent.com/76498844/125205254-f91dcd00-e246-11eb-9d8c-4c33acf1b363.png) -->

-My name is Hannah (she/hers) and I am a non-profit professional turned software engineer looking to use my technical skills to build exceptional products while giving back to my community.

-You can learn more about my work at https://hannahwischnia.com.
+My name is Hannah (she/hers) and I am a Software Engineer at SeatGeek!
+You can learn more about my personal work at https://hannahwischnia.com.

 ## Recent Projects
 **Spell with a Friend:** Solo developed an application that lets you play the NYTimes Spelling Bee with friends.